 Lizzie Borden Bed & Breakfast: Fall River, Massachusetts

-Villisca Axe House: Villisca, Iowa
+Villisca Axe Murder House: Villisca, Iowa

 There were several suspects, including an Iowa state senator, but no one was ever charged with the bloody crime.
-Over 100 years later, their ghosts are said to remain at the house, yearning for justice.
+Over 100 years later, their ghosts are said to remain in the house, yearning for justice.
 Visitors eager for a taste of the supernatural can book tours of the site, while the bravest can spend the night and see what goes bump.

-LaLaurie House: New Orleans, Louisiana
+LaLaurie Mansion: New Orleans, Louisiana

-Anyone who watched "American Horror Story: Coven" will recognize the infamous New Orleans home called LaLaurie House.
+Anyone who watched American Horror Story: Coven will recognize the infamous New Orleans home called LaLaurie Mansion.
 The stately French Quarter home belonged to the blood-thirsty Madame Delphine LaLaurie, whose perfectly appointed home hid a dark secret — a torture chamber for slaves.